Marketing can be scary – you’re expected to come up with ideas to impress people you’ve never met and sell them your product or service?

-Keeping track of and communicating these metrics is essential to understand the effectiveness of marketing efforts.
+Keeping track of and communicating your marketing results is essential to understand the effectiveness of your marketing efforts.

 We’ll be looking at the importance of closely monitoring key performance indicators (KPIs) and how to put that into data that your team leaders and higher-ups will understand and appreciate.

 Although it can be nice to see your brand or company’s name in print, there is no way to track how well that works for your business’ success.
 Real marketing calls for specific numbers and specific ways to measure those numbers.

 Marketing can be rather unpredictable, and the way people respond to and see your brand is entirely subjective.
 If you use metrics, you have a more objective source of information.